ComposableTimeSeriesForestClassifier#

 Set random_state pseudo-random seed parameters for self.

-Finds random_state named parameters via estimator.get_params, and sets them to integers derived from random_state via set_params.
+Finds random_state named parameters via self.get_params, and sets them to integers derived from random_state via set_params.
 These integers are sampled from chain hashing via sample_dependent_seed, and guarantee pseudo-random independence of seeded random generators.

-Applies to random_state parameters in estimator depending on self_policy, and remaining component estimators if and only if deep=True.
+Applies to random_state parameters in self, depending on self_policy, and remaining component objects if and only if deep=True.

 Note: calls set_params even if self does not have a random_state, or none of the components have a random_state parameter.
-Therefore, set_random_state will reset any scikit-base estimator, even those without a random_state parameter.
+Therefore, set_random_state will reset any scikit-base object, even those without a random_state parameter.

 Parameters: